Capstone-R2D3/skinRx-app/README.md

 ## skinRx
-SkinRx is a suite of applications featuring a mobile app and a chrome extension.
-We promote healthy skin care solutions and our mission is to make the skin care industry more transparent by exposing the harmful chemicals included in products.
+skinRx is a suite of applications featuring a mobile app and a chrome extension.
+Promoting healthy skin care solutions, our mission is to make the skin care industry more transparent by exposing the harmful chemicals included in products.

-## Technolgies
+## Technologies
-Javscript, React Native, Redux, Express, Sequelize, PostgreSQL, Barcode Lookup API, Heroku, Expo,
+JavaScript, React Native, Redux, Express, Sequelize, PostgreSQL, Barcode Lookup API, Heroku, Expo

 ## Installation